-To play sports at a Division II school, you must graduate high school and meet ALL the following requirements:
+To study and compete at a Division II school, you must graduate from high school and meet all the following requirements:

-- 1. Complete 16 NCAA core courses: - 3 years of English - 2 years of Math (Algebra 1 or higher) - 2 years of natural or physical Science (including one year of lab science) - o 3 additional years of English, Math or natural or physical Science - 2 years of Social Science - 4 additional years of English, Math, natural or physical Science, Social Science, Foreign Language, Comparative Religion or Philosophy - 2.
-Earn at least a 2.200 GPA in your high school core courses. - 3.
-Earn the SAT or ACT score that matches your core-course GPA on the Division II competition sliding scale.
+- 1. Complete 16 NCAA core courses:

+- o 3 years of English

+- o 2 years of Math (Algebra 1 or higher)

+- o 2 years of natural or physical Science (including one year of lab science)

+- o 3 additional years of English, Math or Science

+- o 2 years of Social Science

+- 4 additional courses (Any area listed above, world language, or nondoctrinal religion/philosophy)

+- 2. Earn 16 NCAA approved core course credits in the right areas.

+- 3. Earn a minimum of 2.2 core course GPA.